 We would be remiss in our efforts to celebrate American history if we were to forget the contributions of one of the only women in American history to receive the Medal of Honor.
 Mary Walker Edwards is a hero in our book for her contributions to the Civil War, to America, and to its prosperity.
 Mary was a hero among heroes; she was a Doctor, Surgeon, Abolitionist, and staunch advocate for the rights of women.

-Mary’s Younger Years
+Her Younger Years

 Walker was born on November 26th, 1832, in the city of Oswego in upstate New York.
 The daughter of abolitionists and free thinkers, she was encouraged from a young age to care about the rights of all people.
 Committing herself very early on to gender equality and the rights of women, she was known for wearing pants instead of skirts and dresses, even as a little girl.